New House vs. Old House: New Construction Pros & Cons

 Score Incentives on New Home Construction

-Get money back for homes built to achieve improved energy-efficiency.
-According to Save On Energy, there are new home construction incentives in Ontario, and homeowners who achieve certain performance ratings may eligible for $500 or $1,000 dollars, dependent on a home's score.
-Small prescriptive measures, such an all off switch or an ENERGY STAR® Certified Central Air Conditioner (CAC), are listed to help prospective homeowners and builders choose which options work for their new construction and their budget.
+Homeowners and builders can choose small prescriptive measures, such as an all-off switch or an ENERGY STAR® Certified Central Air Conditioner (CAC), that work for their new construction and their budget.
 New Canadian programs may pay homeowners for specific new construction measures taken to reduce energy costs.

 Built to Suit Your Life